Have you just smoked a whole turkey, and now found yourself with a whole pile of leftovers after Thanksgiving

 How Long Does Smoked Meat Last in the Freezer

-The main aim for proper wrapping is to seal in the moisture and keep out the air.
+The turkey will last two to three months in the freezer when stored properly.
+Proper wrapping’s main aim is to seal in moisture and keep out oxygen.
 Reducing contact with air will prolong the quality and stability of the product.

 Air introduces bacteria, draws out moisture, and creates freezer burn.

-When it comes to sealing your smoked turkey, you can’t go wrong with a vacuum sealer.
+When it comes to sealing your smoked turkey, you have a few options: plastic wrap, sealable freezer bags, plastic containers, or vacuum sealing.

-Vacuum packing removes all the air around the food and is then heat sealed.
+Vacuum packing removes all the air around the food and is heat-sealed.
 Removing all the air extends the storage life far longer than normal wrapping.

-Of course, other methods are available.
-Freezer bags with as much air as possible removed are also more than suitable.
-Place food in an appropriately sized freezer bag and submerge underwater to force the air out.
+Freezer bags with as much air as possible removed are also suitable.
+Place food in an appropriately sized freezer bag and submerge it underwater to force the air out.

 If using a container, use the smallest air-tight container possible.
 This will limit the amount of air around the food.
 Excess air will lead to extra bacteria and freezer burn.

-Alternatively, wrap the food product in a quality plastic wrap then wrap the bundle of meat in aluminum foil.
+Alternatively, wrap the food product in a quality plastic wrap in aluminum foil.

 Signs Turkey is Unsafe for Consumption

-Correct storing, and proper food handling practices will keep your food fresher for longer, and cut back on food waste.
+Correct storage and proper food handling practices will keep your food fresher for longer and cut back on food waste.
+They will also help prevent nasty bacterial surprises!

 Smoke On!